daniamcode/poemunity/README.md

 ## Important note

 There are two folders: flux and react-query.
 In the flux folder we have the original project, made during the bootcamp and deployed afterwards.
 The app is online.
 Then, I created the react-query folder and continued from there.
-The project will grow in the react-query folder, as I now manage Server State (cache) with React-Query and Client State with useContext.
-We don't need anymore a Global State Manager like Flux or Redux since we divide it into these two differenciated parts (Server State (asynchronous) and Client State).
+Now I manage Server State (cache) with React-Query and Client State with useContext.
+We don't need a Global State Manager like Flux or Redux anymore since we divide it into these two differenciated parts (Server State (asynchronous) and Client State).
 By the way, a middleware like Thunk manages asynchrony for Redux, and all that is now transparent to me with React Query.

 # Poemunity - Fullstack React Application with Flux & Node.js